EatEmAll/gleam.io-giveaway-url-fetcher/README.md

 # Gleam-giveaway-url-fetcher
 ## Description
-This is a tool for collection of Gleam giveaway links from twitter and reddit (using tweepy and praw modules respectively) as well as for filtering out giveaways that have ended or are unavailable (using Selenium webdriver).
+This is a tool for collection of giveaway links on the **gleam.io** platform from twitter and reddit (using tweepy and praw modules respectively) as well as for filtering out giveaways that have ended or are unavailable (using Selenium webdriver).

 All links are saved in urls.json.